PV-Tutorials/2025_pvlib_UNM/_sources/README.md

 * [**Tutorial 2**: POA Irradiance and Module Temperature](https://colab.research.google.com/github/PV-Tutorials/2025_pvlib_UNM/blob/main/Tutorial%202%20-%20POA%20Irradiance%20and%20Module%20Temperature.ipynb)

 ## Section 2: 1 hr
-This will be a problem based learning, where you will calculate a pv module power output by taking code from section 1, and adding new code from the documentation provided.
+This will be a problem based learning, where you will calculate either a) a pv module power output, or b) Comparison of weather data to clear-sky data by taking code from section 1, and adding new code from the documentation provided.
 This section will be in small teams created during the session based on skill level.
-Facilitators will roam around supporting.
+Facilitator will roam around supporting.
 This is covered by tutorial PBL 1.
 * [**Tutorial PBL - 1**: Model power output of a module](https://colab.research.google.com/github/PV-Tutorials/2025_pvlib_UNM/blob/main/PBL_Case%201.ipynb)

-## Section 3: 0.5 hrs
-We will go over other open-source tools, and examples available in this tutorial for you to peruse afterwards.

 We hope that at the end of this tutorial you will -Have a basic understanding of python, how to run it in the online platform.